GrowinScala/Flipper/converter/README.md

 To convert the PDF document using Flipper you have to pass the document path and the type of file into which you want to convert the original to **`convertPDFtoIMG`** (found in **Converter.scala**), the file type is chosen from an ENUM which contains the following: png, jpg, jpeg and gif.
-The output image file of this function will go into the PDFtoIMG folder in the target folder of the project.
-The function returns a Boolean saying if the conversion was successful.
+The output image files of this function will appear in **`./target/PDFtoIMG`**, and it returns a Boolean saying if the conversion was successful.

 ```scala
     import Converter.convertPDFtoIMG